Announcement Icon

 High Risk: Focused on start-ups or venture capital, with the potential for high returns but greater risk.

-Cultural and Artistic Golden Visa Options
+Cultural Production Golden Visa (donation option) and Artistic Production Golden Visa (investment option)

-- Cultural Production: A philanthropic route requiring a €250,000 donation to support national heritage or cultural projects.
-While offering the same residency benefits, this option is difficult to source and has a low success rate.
+• Cultural Production Golden Visa: A philanthropic route requiring a €250,000 donation to support national heritage or cultural projects.
+While offering the same residency benefits, this option is difficult to source and has a low success rate. ( or €200,000 if located in a low density area)

 Impact on current Golden Visa holders: